Salmonella typhi (Ty2 strain) polysaccharides.

 Prevention of typhoid fever in adults and in children over 2 years of age, and especially: travelers to endemic areas, migrants, health care professionals and military personnel.

 A single injection of 0.5 ml.
-If exposure to risk continues, revaccination will be performed every 3 years.
+If exposure to risk continues and depending on the level of exposure, revaccination will be performed every 2-3 years.

-Paediatric population: The vaccination schedule is the same for children and adults.
+Paediatric population: The vaccination schedule is the same for children and for adults.

 Method of administration: Intramuscular or subcutaneous route.